kosenkov/cpp-logging/README.md

 # Logging

 ### Logging is a tiny implementation of the logging library
-❗The library is currently under development!
+:warning: The library is currently under development!
-❗The library is temporarily not thread-safe!
+:warning: The library is temporarily not thread-safe!

 ##### Now you can already:
 ✅ Create your own class "writer" for writing according to your preferences (see example);